8go/matrix-commander-rs/README.md

 # matrix-commander-rs
 simple but convenient CLI-based Matrix client app for sending, receiving, and much more

+# Incompatibilities

+Be forewarned.
+Version 0.4 is incompatible with previous versions.
+The default location of the store has changed.
+The directory name of the default store used to be `sledstore`.
+Now it is just `store`.
+The program attempts to rename the store's directory name automatically.
+E.g. on Linux it tries to automatically rename `~/.local/share/matrix-commander-rs/sledstore/` to `~/.local/share/matrix-commander-rs/store/`.
+If you have used the default store name in the past, and automatical renaming is failing for you, then rename the store's directory name from
+`sledstore` to `store` manually.
+Also, some JSON and text output is different than in previous version.
+If you are parsing the output you should do careful testing to adapt to the changed output.

 # Help create this Rust program!

 This project is currently only a vision.
 The Python package matrix-commander